 \subsection{Natural Language Processing}

 Although textual documents do not exhibit an underlying graph structure, in many cases, they are also modeled as graphs.
 A vertex corresponds to some meaningful linguistic unit such as a sentence, a word, or even a character, while an edge corresponds to some relationship between two vertices which can be statistical, syntactic, or semantic among others.
 A common representation is the word co-occurence network, where vertices correspond to terms and edges represent co-occurrences between the terms within a fixed-size sliding window.
 This representation addresses some of the limitations of the bag-of-words representation which treats terms as independent of one another.
-Graph kernels have proven useful for several text mining applications such as for recognizing identical real-world events modeled as event graphs \cite{glavavs2013recognizing}, for classifying biomedical text documents represented as concept graphs \cite{bleik2013text}, for extracting protein-protein interactions from scientific literature \cite{airola2008graph,airola2008all}, and for measuring the similarity between documents represented as word co-occurence networks \shortcite{nikolentzos2017shortest}.
+Graph kernels have proven useful for several text mining applications such as for recognizing identical real-world events modeled as event graphs \shortcite{glavavs2013recognizing}, for classifying biomedical text documents represented as concept graphs \shortcite{bleik2013text}, for extracting protein-protein interactions from scientific literature \shortcite{airola2008graph,airola2008all}, and for measuring the similarity between documents represented as word co-occurence networks \shortcite{nikolentzos2017shortest}.
 Besides the above applications, tree kernels (which can be considered as instances of graph kernels) have been heavily applied to different problems in the field of natural language processing (see subsection~\ref{sec:tree_kernels} for more details).